naseermohamedafrath001/E-commerce-Shipment-Delivery-Prediction-Machine-Learning-/README.md

 Predicting shipment delivery delays is a critical challenge in e-commerce logistics.
 This project utilizes machine learning to classify whether a shipment will reach its destination on time based on various logistical and customer tracking parameters.

 ## 🚀 Project Overview
-The "Orderrr" system leverages historical tracking data to provide actionable insights for logistics management.
+This system leverages historical tracking data to provide actionable insights for logistics management.
 By predicting potential delays, businesses can proactively manage customer expectations and optimize their supply chain operations.

 ## 📊 Dataset Analysis